 If you’re desperately looking for a small business loan as soon as possible, Kabbage might be exactly what you need.

 The online direct lender offers loans of up to $150,000 with only a few requirements.
 However, the cost of this speed and convenience is not negligible.
 You’ll have a repayment term that’s shorter than most (as little as six months, in some instances!) and APRs can be quite high.

-In order to be considered for approval, you’ll need to have a business checking account or business PayPal account.
-The lender will also take into consideration certain sales channels and productivity applications that you may utilize, to include Quick Books, eBay, Amazon, Etsy, etc.
+In order to be considered for approval, you’ll need to have a business checking account or a business PayPal account.
+The lender will also take into consideration certain sales channels and productivity applications that you may utilize, including Quick Books, eBay, Amazon, Etsy, etc.

 Kabbage is a great option if you’re in a bind, as it’s where you’re likely to find the fastest, highest dollar amount loan with the lowest requirements.
 Unfortunately, you’ll also pay a premium for these conveniences.
 If you are able to wait longer to seek out alternative lenders, you should do so.
 That APR could be a serious doozy otherwise.

 OnDeck is an online lender that offers two different loan types for small businesses: Term Loans and Lines of Credit.
 Small businesses can get loans of up to $500,000 in as short as a day, and the application process is shorter than many others.

 In order to apply, your business will need to meet a few requirements:

 - You’ll need to have been in business for at least a year.